SmogDr/edar_coursebook/docs/11-model.md

 my_model <- lm(formula = lex ~ education, data = life_edu)
 ```

-The `lm()` function returns a a `list` as output.
+The `lm()` function returns a `list` as output.
 This list contains all the inputs (the data, the model) and outputs from the regression model.
 We will examine the list components later.
 For now, a simple way to examine the model results is to summarize them with a `summary()` function call.
 Even this summary function contains a lot of results!
 For now, just focus on the `Estimate` for each of the `Coefficients:` specified below.
 These coefficients represent the $\beta_{0}$ and $\beta_{1}$ terms that were estimated by the OLS regression.

 ``` r